 Inflammatory breast cancer (IBC)

 The inflammatory breast cancer is rare and aggressive type of breast cancer that is characterized by erythema and pitting of the skin, orange-peel-skin, and breast swelling.

 Therapy includes neoadjuvant chemotherapy or radiation to be followed by surgery (modified radical mastectomy).
 Having a 5-year-survival-rate of only 5%, the prognosis of the inflammatory mastocarcinoma is poor.

 Paget’s disease of the nipple

-The Paget’s carcinoma grows intraepidermal ductal and appears in an eczematously changed nipple and/or areola.
-It may be accompanied a DCIS or an invasive ductal carcinoma.
+The Paget’s carcinoma grows intraepidermal ductal and appears in a nipple and/or areola changed due to eczema.
+It may be accompanied by a DCIS or invasive ductal carcinoma.

-Since mammography is usually without pathological findings, exfoliative cytology is a proper way to detect the typical Paget-cells (large cells, bright cytoplasm, and large round/oval nucleus).
-MRI-scans can be equally sensible.
+Since mammography is usually without pathological findings, exfoliative cytology is a proper way to detect the typical Paget cells (large cells, bright cytoplasm, and large round/oval nucleus).
+Magnetic resonance imaging (MRI) scans can be equally sensible.

 For therapy, the modified radical mastectomy and, in individual cases, a breast-preserving therapy (BPT) comes into consideration, in which the therapy plan depends on the present type of carcinoma.

 Note: With an eczematous nipple, Paget’s disease should always be ruled out!
-Further diagnostic and therapeutic steps can be found in the next article: The mastocarcinoma II – diagnosis, therapy and prognosis.
+Further diagnostic and therapeutic steps can be found in the next article: The mastocarcinoma II – diagnosis, therapy, and prognosis.